hxu-hms/lsp-minerva-tutorial/_episodes/01-what-is-minerva.md

 exercises: 0
 questions:
 - "What is Minerva?"
-- "What are the 3 main types of Minerva Stories (for the LSP)?"
-- "Why do we use Minerva in the LSP (and why you should too)?"
+- "Why do we use Minerva in the LSP?"
 objectives:
-- "Explain what Minerva is and its components"
+- "Explain what Minerva is"
 - "Discuss why is Minerva used in sharing tissue image data"
 keypoints:
 - "Minerva is the general term for Minerva Author and Minerva Story."